railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 Traceability
 ------------

 If you encode the lot numbers for stock moves you can then enquire about the traceability for a given lot number.
-To do this use the menu *Stock Management > Traceability > Production Lots*, or *Stock Management > Traceability > Tracking Lots*.
+To do this use the menu :menuselection:`Stock Management --> Traceability --> Production Lots`, or :menuselection:`Stock Management --> Traceability --> Tracking Lots`.

 .. tip:: Product Shortcuts